deepset-ai/haystack/README.rst

 This Reader comes with:

-* quite many configuration options
+* extensive configuration options (no answer boost, aggregation options ...)
-* multiple processes for preprocessing
+* multiprocessing to speed-up preprocessing
 * option to train
 * option to evaluate
+* option to load all QA models directly from HuggingFace's model hub

 TransformersReader
 ^^^^^^^^^^^^^^^^^^